New Year Wishes

 2020 Wendy is a free elf!

 On Hogmanay, I emptied my jingly boots and hat of everything that’s been weighing me down.
 Okay, not quite everything.
 Only the parts that were holding me back from becoming the truest most authentic version of myself.
-I wouldn’t go as far as to say I’m completely comfortable in my own skin yet.
-Maybe I never will be, but I’ve come to accept who I am and the writer I’m striving to become.
+I wouldn’t go as far as to say I’m completely comfortable in my own skin.
+Maybe I never will be, but I have come to accept who I am and the writer I’m striving to become.

 Call it serendipity, call it self-therapy, call it madness, but some of the deepest, hardest truths I’ve learned about myself in the last decade have revealed themselves through the long soul-searching process of writing The Crystal Keeper.
 We each have to weave our own path through life.
 It doesn’t always lead us where we want to go, but for better or worse I believe it takes us in the direction we need to grow.